GriffinSauce/reaper-project-parser/README.md

 TODO for MVP:

-- Parse values
+- Parse values correctly
+- Determine best output format
 - Release to NPM

+**WARNING:**

+This library currently does not parse node values correctly yet and may have other errors and deficiencies, the output format _will_ change.
+Use at your own risk until v1.0.

-If any feature is missing please [create an issue](https://github.com/GriffinSauce/reaper-project-parser/issues)
+If any feature is missing or you have other ideas, please [create an issue](https://github.com/GriffinSauce/reaper-project-parser/issues)!

 ## Development